Certificate IV in Hospitality

-The SIT40416 Certificate IV in Catering Operations is the recognised qualification to become a qualified Caterer.
+The SIT40416 Certificate IV in Hospitality is the recognised qualification to become a qualified hospitality worker.

-This course is delivered as a Traineeship.
+This qualification is delivered on campus and as a traineeship.
 You will be enrolled into a current qualification.

-The SIT40416 Certificate IV in Catering Operations is designed for those wishing to further their knowledge and skills to seek employment in the Hospitality/Cookery industry.
+The SIT40416 Certificate IV in Hospitality is designed for those wishing to further their knowledge and skills to seek employment in the Hospitality industry.

 |Shepparton – Fryers Street||3 Days per Week – 9am to 4pm – Public on Campus – SEMESTER 2 / 2019|

 It is important that students commit to all course requirements, including study and assessments the student may need to complete outside their normal training sessions.